 Rav Epstein notes that Miriam sang her thanksgiving song in the present tense while Moshe formulated his nearly identical praise in the future.
 This demonstrates that Miriam, in her dance, accessed a higher state of consciousness than did Moshe through song.
-Miriam drew the future into the present, initiating the Jewish nation into the secret truth, promise and yearning.
+Miriam drew the future into the present, initiating the Jewish nation into an embodied expression of their promise and their yearning.

 We try to take Miriam's example to heart as we focus our minds on the present every day, in every moment.